-Evidence Internal auditor commentary Has the previous internal audit report been considered by the Council?
-Yes The Internal Auditor's Report for the year ending 31 March 2020 was reviewed by Council at their meeting on 27 July 2020.
+Evidence Internal auditor commentary Has the Council considered the previous internal audit report?
+Yes Internal Auditor's Report for the year ending 31 March 2021 has been considered and reviewed by the Council at their meeting on 19 July 2021.
 Has appropriate action been taken regarding the recommendations raised?
-Yes The following recommendation was made: GDPR policies - Actioned Has the Council confirmed the appointment of an internal auditor?
-Yes SALC was appointed to act as the Council's internal auditor at a meeting of the Council on 25 January 2021 for the period under review.
-Additional comments: •
+N/A No recommendations had been made.
+Has the Council confirmed the appointment of an internal auditor?
+Yes SALC was appointed to act as the Council's internal auditor at a meeting of the Council on 24 January 2022 for the period under review.
+Additional comments:

-Section 13 - external audit for the period under review The internal auditor will revisit the external audit so that previous weaknesses and recommendations can be taken into account.
-Evidence Internal auditor commentary Has the previous external audit report been considered N/A by the Council?
+Section 13 - external audit for the period under review

+The internal auditor will revisit the external audit so that previous weaknesses and recommendations can be considered.

+Evidence Internal auditor commentary Has the Council considered the previous external audit report?
+12 N/A Council declared itself exempt from a Limited Assurance Review.
 Has appropriate action been taken regarding the comments raised?
-Additional comments:
+N/A , , , N/A

-&lt;sup>12 Regulation 20 Accounts and Audit Regulations 2015 - following completion of an audit the Council should note that it is the Council as a whole (ie. All members) and not a committee that should receive and consider the audit letter (including Annual Return and Certificate) from the local auditor as soon as reasonably practicable and the minutes should reflect that these have been received.
+12 Regulation 20 Accounts and Audit Regulations 2015 - following completion of an audit the Council should note that it is the Council as a whole (i.e., All members) and not a committee that should receive and consider the audit letter (including Annual Return and Certificate) from the local auditor as soon as reasonably practicable and the minutes should reflect that these have been received.